AndrewAtanov/cvx-project/README.md

-# cvx-project
-Project on SVM and LogisticRegression with CVXPY
+# Project on SVM and LogisticRegression with CVXPY